Saren-Arterius/google-chinese-handwriting-ime/README.md

 # Why?
 - Google input tool works only inside Chrom{e, ium}
-- I promised to my friend that I will make this for him
+- My friend said that all Chinese handwriting IMEs in Linux suck, and I promised to my friend that I will make this for him

 # Installation
 1. Ensure `xdotool`, `python3` and latest `node` installed.
 Also ensure that you are using X instead of Wayland.